Department of Biological Sciences

 Danielle Marie Goodspeed, PHD, Visiting Assistant Professor of Biological Sciences, Department of Biological Sciences, PHD, Rice University; MS, Rice University; BS, Roger Williams University; BS, Roger Williams University

-James Michael Harper, PHD, Associate Professor of Biology, Department of Biological Sciences, PHD, Univ of Idaho; BS, Suny College At Geneseo
+James Michael Harper, PHD, Professor of Biology, Department of Biological Sciences, PHD, Univ of Idaho; BS, Suny College At Geneseo

 Sharmin Hasan, PHD, Assistant Professor of Biological Sciences, Department of Biological Sciences, PHD, Univ of Tokyo; MS, Univ of Tokyo; BSC, Univ of Rajshahi